balanced-dev/yuzu-docs/docs/definition/import.md

 Regardless of which method you choose to use to record your block/page schema shorthand, the process of writing is near enough identical- the only difference is where it is written: with `.txt` files it's just in the content, with Trello it's just in the cards' descriptions.

 ## Rules
 1. To be detected and parsed by the generator begin your schema shorthand with the word "Schema", followed by a colon (`Schema:`).
-If on Trello you're using the description for content other than your schema shorthand, begin writing at the end of the field.
 2. We use a simple format: all properties should be preceded by a type (object/array/string/boolean/integer/number).
 Sub-blocks are more complicated however, and will be explained further later on
 3. You can add properties in any order with one major caveat: you **MUST** first "initialise" arrays and objects before adding properties to them (in other words you must write the shorthand for the array/object before writing sub-properties for them)